-In ancient Mesopotamia, as well as in ancient Greece and Phoenicia, it was believed that the most adept at delivering the curse were blue-eyed people, likely ascribing magic properties to the blue color because of the genetic rarity in the Mediterranean area.
+Among the Central Semitic people and the ancient Greeks, it was believed that the most adept at delivering the curse of the evil eye were blue-eyed people, likely ascribing magic properties to the blue color because of the genetic rarity in the Mediterranean area.
 It might be compared to some contemporary African societies, in which people with albinism are still seen as cursed or harbingers of bad omens because their white skin is a rarity.
-The same applies to blue eyes in the ancient brown-eyed societies.
-Aristotle, for example, warns in his De generatione animalium and the Physiognomonica attributed to him against people with all sorts of blue eyes.
+The same applies to blue eyes in the ancient brown-eyed societies of the Near East.
+Aristotle, for example, warns in his De generatione animalium and the Physiognomonica, which is attributed to him, against people with all sorts of blue eyes.
 He explains the occurrence of blue eyes as a sickness due to the same cause as grayness of the hair.

-So the fear for the Evil Eye continued across Muslim societies throughout the ages.
-Although Islam disapproves the use of talismans and amulets, the fear of getting cursed kept the blue-eyed glass beads a popular and common tool for protection.
-Inhabitants of the Ottoman Empire, regardless of their religion, were famously afraid of the Evil Eye, seeking refuge from the dark magic in all sorts of charms.
+So the fear for the evil eye was inherited from the ancient civilizations of the Near East and the Mediterranean and continued across the Muslim societies throughout the ages.
+Although Islam disapproves of the use of talismans and amulets, equating it to a form of polytheism, the fear of getting cursed kept the blue-eyed glass beads a popular and common tool for protection.
+Inhabitants of the Ottoman Empire, regardless of their religion, were famously afraid of the evil eye, seeking refuge from the dark magic in all sorts of charms.
 The glass bead and the naẓar amulet as we know it, knew a resurgence across the Empire, resulting in its use being popular in the post-Ottoman countries like Greece, Turkey and the Balkan today.
-“The intensity and nature of superstition in Ottoman lands varied greatly, except for the ubiquitous blue beads or glass in any form with which to ward off the Evil Eye.” – The Private World of Ottoman Women by Godfrey Goodwin.
+“The intensity and nature of superstition in Ottoman lands varied greatly, except for the ubiquitous blue beads or glass in any form with which to ward off the evil eye” as quoted from The Private World of Ottoman Women by Godfrey Goodwin.

 In Turkey, the naẓar amulet is known as nazar boncuğu, and is widely used and a common sight.
 It is placed on planes, in shops, pinned on the diapers of new-born babies, hanged above doors, sold as pendants or charms, made into jewelry,… This popularity is shared by its neighboring country, Greece.
-In Greece, the evil eye is called μάτι (mati).
+In Greece, both the evil eye and the amulet against it are called μάτι (mati).
 The process of casting away the curse is called ξεμάτιασμα (xematiasma).
-Besides lots of amulets, prayers and talismans, Greeks refer to the apotropaic visual device to ward off the Eye similar to the naẓar as mati.
-The combinations with crosses, images of the Virgin Mary or Jesus and other Christian imagery is common.
+The combination of the blue amulet with crosses, images of the Virgin Mary or Jesus and other Christian imagery is common in Greece.

 Some examples featuring the blue-eyed naẓar: